DubaiStakePool/Cardano-Node/trace-dispatcher/doc/trace-dispatcher-short.md

 ### Detail level

 An aspect of __trace presentation__ is the amount of details presented for each trace.
-This is important, because the emitted __program traces__ might contain extreme details, which, if presented in full, would have made handling of the trace extremely expensive.
+This is important, because the emitted __program traces__ might contain many details, which, if presented in full, would have made handling of the trace  expensive.
 This detail control mechanism is configurable up to specific messages.

 This detail level control is expressed by: